Where is Ex-Chicago Cubs Star Sammy Sosa Now?

 Sammy Sosa finished his career in 2007 with 609 homers, 1,667 RBIs, and a .273 batting average – usually no-brainer numbers for induction into the Hall of Fame in Cooperstown.
 That honor hasn’t come for Sosa or several other players caught up in allegations of steroids use.

 He became eligible for the Hall of Fame in 2013 but was named on just 12.5% of the ballots – one-sixth the number necessary for induction.
-Although support for Barry Bonds, another controversial slugger who hit 73 homers in 2001, has grown steadily and points to eventual induction, Sosa was named on only 13.9% of ballots in voting released earlier this year.
+Although support for Barry Bonds, another controversial slugger who hit 73 homers in 2001, grew steadily and pointed to possible induction, Sosa was named on only 13.9% of ballots in voting released in 2020.

 Where is Sammy Sosa now?

 Sammy Sosa has homes in both countries but does not spend the majority of his time in the United States or his native Dominican Republic.
 Rather, the retired baseball star and his wife reside in the United Arab Emirates, where he has real estate interests.